 The vast majority of lenders will only agree to mortgages that you’re able to repay comfortably.
 Whether you require an interest-only or a repayment mortgage, choosing the right mortgage type is crucial.

-Understanding each mortgage type is a must, especially if you’re looking for more control during your mortgage.
+Understanding each mortgage type is important, especially if you’re looking for more control over how to repay your mortgage.
 Part and part mortgages can be perfect for those wanting a combination of both repayment and interest-only mortgages.
 This guide will explain which factors to consider before making a decision on the right mortgage type for you.

 What is a part and part mortgage?